 - 512 S. U.S. Highway 64

 - (252) 473-6888

 This friendly neighborhood restaurant is a Roanoke Island favorite and often busy, but service is fast and meals are quick so the wait is never long.
-The delicious New York-style, hand-tossed pizzas are loaded with toppings and are available to eat in or take out, and Garden delivers on Roanoke Island in the evening.
+The delicious New York-style, hand-tossed pizzas are loaded with toppings and are available to eat in or take out, and Garden delivers on Roanoke Island and in Pirate’s Cove in the evening.
 People are becoming addicted to Garden’s fresh-baked sub rolls, which smell heavenly as they’re baking and taste delicious filled with cheese steak, house-made chicken or tuna salad, or deli meats and cheeses.
-Garden also makes paninnis, burgers, salads and delicious desserts like chocolate cake and cheesecake.
+Garden also makes paninnis, burgers, salads and delicious desserts like Hershey Bar cake and cheesecake.
 It’s open for lunch and dinner every day except Sunday.
 You can sit inside or out on the porch.

 Great Gut Deli

 - 219 Thicket Lump Drive, Thicket Lump Marina